-However, if you want to have a go at these natural products, there are few genuine products available that have small amounts of chemicals which will not compromise either the process of coloring or your health.
+However, if you want to have a go at these natural products, there are few genuine products available that have small amounts of chemicals that will not compromise either the process of coloring or your health.
 Here are some of the options you can try:

 Is Henna one of the options?

 It is definitely a big NO!
 Henna suffocates your hair and acts as a varnish and prevents any other color from being absorbed into your hair because the alkali present in hair colors cannot penetrate through Henna, and you end up with unexpected shades.